sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/2200 - text-table.md

 ---
 Matches tables based on coordinates in inches and returns their collated column contents.
 Choose anchor text that precedes the table, for example, a table title.

 Use this method when other Table methods can't recognize a table.
-This method is faster than other Table methods because it doesn't use table recognition.
-However, it's more limited than other table methods because it relies on strict line alignment within the table.
+This method's advantage is that it's faster than other Table methods because it doesn't use table recognition.
+Its disadvantage is that it's more limited than other table methods, because it relies on strict line alignment within the table.
 As a result, if a cell has more than one line of text, this method treats each line as its own row.
 For an example, see the [Examples section](doc:text-table#examples).

 [**Parameters**](doc:text-table#parameters)
 [**Examples**](doc:text-table#examples)